TI-RTOS: Real-Time Operating System (RTOS)

 TI-RTOS accelerates development schedules by eliminating the need to create basic system software functions from scratch.
-TI-RTOS scales from a real-time multitasking kernel - TI-RTOS Kernel (formerly known as SYS/BIOS) - to a complete RTOS solution including additional middleware components and device drivers.
+TI-RTOS scales from a real-time multitasking kernel - TI-RTOS Kernel (formerly known as SYS/BIOS) - to a complete RTOS solution including additional middleware components, device drivers and power management.
+The combination of TI-RTOS power management and TI's ultra low-power MCUs enables developers to design applications with much longer battery life.
 By providing essential system software components pre-tested and pre-integrated, TI-RTOS enables developers to focus on differentiating their application.

 TI-RTOS Kernel (formerly known as SYS/BIOS) provides deterministic preemptive multithreading and synchronization services, memory management, and interrupt handling.
 TI-RTOS Kernel is highly scalable down to a few KBs of memory.

 TI-RTOS SSL provides TLS/SSL and DTLS along with an extensive cipher library.
 It is based on wolfSSL.
 This product requires a fee (see above).
 An evaluation version (GPL license) is available here.

 |TI-RTOS Networking||TI-RTOS Networking (formerly known as the NDK) provides an IPv4 and IPv6-compliant TCP/IP stack along with associated network applications such as DNS, HTTP, and DHCP.|

 |TI-RTOS Wireless Connectivity||TI-RTOS is fully integrated with the wireless connectivity stacks provided with the SimpleLink™ Wireless MCU families, including Wi-Fi, Bluetooth Smart (Bluetooth Low Energy), and ZigBee®.|